iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Deprecations in @itwin/core-react package

 Using the sprite loader for SVG icons is deprecated.
 This includes [SvgSprite]($core-react) and the methods getSvgIconSpec() and getSvgIconSource() methods on [IconSpecUtilities]($appui-abstract).
 The sprite loader has been replaced with a web component [IconWebComponent]($core-react) used by [Icon]($core-react) to load SVGs onto icons.

-### Non-deferring transformer implementation

-The transformer no longer internally defers elements that reference yet-untransformed elements.
-Instead elements are inserted with a partial transformation when they are encountered, and if they had yet-untransformed predecessors, their props are transformed a second, final, time when all its predecessors have also been inserted.
-This means that [IModelTransformer.onTransformElement]($transformer) may be called twice on the same element, and overrides of it should avoid side-effects.